 Math Expert And SAT Instructor

 Jared, founder of The Knowledge Roundtable, is passionate about the advancement of knowledge.
 He has a B.S. in astronomy and physics from UMass and an MBA in Advanced Financial Analytics, also from UMass.
-He has a day job as a Big Data Analyst in Boston.
+He has a day job as a Product Business Analyst in Boston.

 He has over 500 hours of tutoring experience in everything from algebra to writing.
 He taught our SAT prep group courses for two years in NH, and before that developed educational content for math, stats, and finance textbooks for two years.
 His teaching style is hands-on with a focus on problem-solving and critical thinking.